Rudrajit12/Rudrajit12/README.md

 # Hi there, I'm Rudrajit Bhattacharyya 👋

-A data scientist and storyteller helping mission-driven businesses make smarter, impact-focused decisions.
+A data analyst and storyteller helping mission-driven businesses make smarter, impact-focused decisions.

 With over 3 years of experience, I specialize in turning raw data into actionable strategies that drive growth.
 Whether it's reducing user churn by 10%, boosting engagement by 50%, or building predictive models that reshape decision-making, I thrive at the intersection of data, business, and storytelling.